Fumohouse/.github/profile/README.md

 Welcome to Fumohouse's GitHub page.

-This organization is currently being migrated to [Codeberg](https://codeberg.org/ksk).
-Repositories which have not received significant interaction (stars, forks) will be deleted here after migration.
-Repositories deemed unsuitable for migration (for copyright/license reasons) will remain here for now.

-Future activity on this organization will be limited to maintenance of remaining repositories.
+This organization has migrated to [Codeberg](https://codeberg.org/ksk).
+Future activity on this organization will be limited to maintenance/bridging of remaining repositories.
+Contributions are still accepted on bridged repositories.